 Solutions are also searched from the labyrinth of agri-environment payments.
 Knowledge about good practices is circulated with active and varied communication.
 Farmers and other executors of practical measures are the key actors, even though the work is done on both grassroots and decision-making level.

 Järki Lanta (Sensible Manure) project strived for circular agriculture between years 2012-2014.
 The main idea behind the project was to keep valuable nutrients circulating in food production.
 We cannot afford to let them leak from fields to waterways and eventually to the Baltic Sea.
 Manure from livestock production is not waste; when managed properly, it is a huge resource for improved growth.
 In addition to the correct management of manure, the project also found ways to store, transport and spread manure efficiently, and to bring livestock farmers and arable farmers together for collaboration.

-Järki Lannoite (Sensible Fertilizer) project began in 2015.
-The goal is to promote the use of recycled fertilizer in ways that are both economically sensible, and good for the environment and production.
-The project collects and redistributes information on recycled fertilizers and their market.
-Järki Lannoite also shares this information to farmers and other food producers.
-Work is done in collaboration with schools specialized in this field.
+Järki Lannoite (Sensible Fertilizer) project began in 2015 and ended in April 2018.
+The goal was to promote the use of recycled fertilizer in ways that are both economically sensible, and good for the environment and production.
+The project collected and redistributed information on recycled fertilizers and their market.
+Järki Lannoite also shared this information to farmers and other food producers.
+Work was done in collaboration with schools specialized in this field.

 In the Järki Pelto (Järki Field) project the farmer is the expert, as they have the most knowledge on practical issues and potential problems.
 Protecting biodiversity and helping the Baltic Sea is a shared interest.
 The aim is to improve the condition and to take care of arable soil, which leads to boosting the productivity of the fields.
 Collaboration with researchers is tight.
 Listening, as well as developing and distributing practical solutions, is the main objective.